marcovolpato00/SomfyControl/README.md

-# WARNING: this project is no more active development.
+# WARNING: this project is no more in active development.

 # SomfyControl for ESP8266